-1. Why is environmental analysis important for an organization?
+2. Why is environmental analysis important for an organization?

 Increasingly, the external environment has become a factor in the success of health care organizations.
-In order for health care providers to be effective (doing the right thing), they must have an understanding of the external environment in which they operate and anticipate as well as respond to significant shifts.
+For health care providers to be effective (doing the right thing), they must have an understanding of the external environment in which they operate and anticipate as well as respond to significant shifts.
 The organization must respond to the threats and be prepared to take advantage of the opportunities.